Skip to content

 DEITA

 DEITA (Data-Efficient Instruction Tuning for Alignment) studies an automatic data selection process by first quantifying the data quality based on complexity, quality and diversity.
-And second, selecting across the best potential combination from an open-source dataset that would fit into the budget you allocate to tune your own LLM.
+Second, select the best potential combination from an open-source dataset that would fit into the budget you allocate to tune your own LLM.

 DEITA pipeline overview